- GEDI produces the first high resolution laser ranging observations of the 3D structure of the Earth.

 ALONG TRACK LIDAR RETURN ENERGY SHOWING VERTICAL DISTRIBUTION OF VEGETATION

-GEDI responds directly to observational priorities set by the National Academy of Sciences and NASA’s Science Mission Directorate, which emphasize the need for lidar vertical structure measurements to address key challenges in carbon cycling and biodiversity.
-The information derived from GEDI’s state-of-the-art lasers further catalyzes observations from the next generation of NASA missions, including the NASA ISRO Synthetic Aperture Radar (NISAR) and the Ice Cloud and Elevation Satellite-2 (ICESat-2), among others.
+The information derived from GEDI’s lasers further catalyzes observations from ongoing of NASA missions, including the ISRO Synthetic Aperture Radar (NISAR) and the Ice Cloud and Elevation Satellite-2 (ICESat-2), among others.
 Additionally, GEDI has a formal collaboration with the German Aerospace Center (DLR) to marry its lidar data with the DLR TanDEM-X SAR interferometry mission to produce wall-to-wall maps of canopy heights and other structure metrics.
+GEDI also collaborates with the European Space Agency in the context of the BIOMASS mission.

 GEDI was competitively selected as a NASA Earth Ventures Instrument (EVI) mission in 2014.
 Cost-capped at $94 M, GEDI is led by the University of Maryland in collaboration with NASA Goddard Space Flight Center.
 GEDI science data algorithms and products are created by the GEDI Science Definition Team.